 Night of Knights Gala Class Donation Item

 Each year, St. Joan of Arc holds the annual Night of Knights Gala fundraising event which includes a silent auction.
-This year’s gala will be held on April 22, 2023.
-Each class is responsible for donating an item to the silent auction.
+Each year, St. Joan of Arc holds the annual Night of Knights Gala fundraising event which includes a silent auction.
+Each class is responsible for donating a project to the silent auction.
 Traditionally, these items tend to be handmade by the class.
 Past projects have included thumbprint platters, step stools or picnic tables painted by the children, or artwork created by the class.
 There are some amazing, creative ideas that are also simple and “DIY friendly” and do not have to incur a high cost.
 Some of the most popular items cost very little, but have been made with much love!
 Use your own creativity, tap into your parent base, or try an internet search for ideas (Pinterest is great).
 There are no limits to what you can do!
+Please note that not everyone from your classroom will be attending the Gala.
+It is recommended that the item you choose to create be something that will appeal to a wide audience, which will attract more bids.
+These items will need to be finished and turned in to the auction committee a couple of weeks prior to the gala, so that they may be photographed and listed in the event program.

 SJA Teacher/Staff Appreciation Week